Skip navigation

 The U.S.–Pacific Institute for Rising Leaders Fellowship

-Fellows will have the opportunity to learn about U.S. approaches to these issues, as well as U.S. views on Oceania and the Indo-Pacific—through interactions with faculty, thought leaders in the public and private sector, and experts on U.S. engagement in the region.
-They will also discuss U.S. models and best practices in public management while building leadership capacity in areas such as citizen engagement and resource management.
+Fellows had the opportunity to learn about U.S. approaches to key issues facing the Pacific Islands, as well as U.S. views on Oceania and the Indo-Pacific—through interactions with Johns Hopkins faculty, thought leaders in the public and private sector, and experts on U.S. engagement in the region.
+During the second cohort, for example, Fellows had high-level engagements with experts from the U.S. Department of State, the National Security Council at The White House, the U.S. Senate Foreign Relations Committee, The Asia Society, U.S. Coast Guard, CSIS, the Heritage Foundation, the World Bank, and an array of academic experts.
+They discussed U.S. models and best practices in public management while building leadership capacity in areas such as data-driven decision making, strategic communication, and navigating the multilateral development system.

-The program will consist of classroom and extracurricular activities to help mid-career leaders develop these skills, drawing on faculty from SAIS and other divisions of the university, and experts from the policy community.
-During the first cohort, for example, Fellows had high-level engagements with experts from the U.S. Department of State, the National Security Council at The White House, the U.S. Senate Foreign Relations Committee, The Asia Society, U.S. Coast Guard, various think tanks, and an array of academic experts.
+The program consisted of classroom and extracurricular activities to help high-achieving mid-career leaders develop these skills, drawing on faculty from SAIS and other divisions of the university, and experts from the policy community.

 Participants should be high-achieving mid-career leaders from the public, private, or non-profit sectors.
-Suitable nominees will generally have at least seven years of relevant work experience, and will have demonstrated a track record of leadership.
+Suitable nominees will generally have at least seven years of relevant work experience and will have demonstrated a track record of leadership.
 Participants must be proficient in spoken and written English.

 Applicants from the following countries and territories are invited to apply: Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.